GrigorisLionis/Russian_Glossary/README.md

 ## Rationale

 A great learning tool for learning a languge is a word glossary in the beggining of a text.
-This simple script provides such a glossary for a given text.
+This simple script generates such a glossary for any  given text.
 Moreover, a html is generated to help the reading process

 ## Features